Fibrous Joints

 Definition

-Interosseous membranes – broad fibrous sheets connecting parallel bones
+Interosseous membranes – broad, sheet-like structures connecting parallel long bones

 Types